It’s that time of the year when most of us are preoccupied with who gets what for Christmas and how on earth we’re going to pay the winter fuel bill!

-Film buffs are already convinced it will be a two-horse race this year for the Best Picture category and slugging it out will be the technologically brilliant ‘Gravity’ and ’12 Years a Slave’.
-Gravity was the toast of the Venice and Telluride film festivals and is directed by Alfonso Cuaron who Paddy Power Bookmakers have at 3/1 for the Best Director award.
+Film buffs are already convinced it will be a two-horse race this year for the Best Picture category, and slugging it out will be the technologically brilliant ‘Gravity’ and ’12 Years a Slave’.
+Gravity was the toast of the Venice and Telluride film festivals and is directed by Alfonso Cuaron, who Betfred Bookmakers have at 3/1 for the Best Director award.

-Gorgeous George Clooney is currently 25/1 for Best Actor nod and stars as veteran astronaut Matt Kowalski alongside Sandra Bullock (5/1 for Best Actress) who stars as Dr Ryan Stone, embarking on her first space mission.
-The film had an impressive production budget of $100 million and to date is close to taking almost $500m at the box office.
+Gorgeous George Clooney is currently 25/1 for the Best Actor nod and stars as veteran astronaut Matt Kowalski alongside Sandra Bullock (5/1 for Best Actress), who stars as Dr. Ryan Stone, embarking on her first space mission.
+The film had an impressive production budget of $100 million and, to date, is close to taking almost $500m at the box office.

 “I truly enjoyed the ride that Gravity provided.
 I laughed at the mistakes and shortcuts with physics, but it didn’t detract from the excitement and suspense of the movie for me”.

-The film is directed by Steve McQueen, 6/5 at Paddy Power bookmakers for Best Director, with a screenplay by John Ridley.
-Released in the States in October it will not be seen in the UK until 24th January 2014 and stars Chiwetel Ejiofor [(6/4 Best Actor), Brad Pitt, Ireland’s Michael Fassbender (20/1 Best Actor), Lupita Nyong’o and Benedict Cumberbatch.
+The film is directed by Steve McQueen, 6/5 at Betfred bookmakers for Best Director, with a screenplay by John Ridley.
+Released in the States in October, it will not be seen in the UK until 24th January 2014 and stars Chiwetel Ejiofor (6/4 Best Actor), Brad Pitt, Ireland’s Michael Fassbender (20/1 Best Actor), Lupita Nyong’o and Benedict Cumberbatch.

-It premiered at the Telluride and Toronto film festivals winning much critical acclaim with the acting and faithfulness to the original autobiography particularly praised.
-It portrays the racism and brutality endured by the slaves with gritty and brutal realism that many will find uncomfortable viewing.
+It premiered at the Telluride and Toronto film festivals, winning much critical acclaim with the acting and faithfulness to the original autobiography particularly praised.
+It portrays the racism and brutality endured by the slaves with gritty and brutal realism that many will find uncomfortable to view.

 GET A £20 FREE BET